feliciadrey/feliciadrey/README.md

 Outside the data side of things, I’ve had some experience working across the stack, from building frontends to setting up APIs and workflows, which helps me bridge analysis with real-world applications when needed.

-I like diving into messy data, designing end-to-end pipelines, and turning ideas into something useful (❁´◡`❁).

 ---

 ## 👩🏻‍💻 Tech Stack